butternetwork/butter-mos-contracts/README.md

 2. Redis: store near block info

 ## To Add a Token Pair<a name = "tokenpair"/>
-1. you need a token on MAP Chain, either the token controlled by MCS Relay contract on MAP(mcs relay is able to mint or burn the token), or you have a MAPVaultToken to hold that token.
+1. you need a token on MAP Chain, either the token controlled by MOS Relay contract on MAP(MOS relay is able to mint or burn the token), or you have a MAPVaultToken to hold that token.